BetterBOH/open-tender-skeleton/src/components/DashboardHero/README.md

 ## Registering a custom `<DashboardHero />`

-The `RegistryLoader` will look for a component registered at `components.registry.DashboardHero` and expects the key `import` to return a function that uses dynamic import syntax.
+The `RegistryLoader` will look for a component registered at `components.DashboardHero` and expects the key `import` to return a function that uses dynamic import syntax.